metazool/learning-tic80/README.md

 # Learning about the TIC-80

-This repository is for notes about my slow process of getting my head around the TIC-80 virtual retrocomputer.
+This repository is for notes about my slow process of getting my head around the [TIC-80](https://tic80.com) virtual retrocomputer.
 Thinking about using it as an exercise in a corporate code dojo, as an incentive to learn; but don't want that to become a synthetic source of pressure.

-## Starting from Nowhere

-I have been coding for a long time but always at a high level useful for web / GIS / data science work, in languages like python, Perl and R. I've never had to think about where memory is, what's in it and where it's going.
+I've always coded in "high level" / abstract languages useful for web / GIS / data science work, like python, Perl and R. I've never had to think about where memory is, what's in it and where it's going.
 It would be interesting to know!

 ## The TIC-80